SUWS of the Carolinas is a life-changing wilderness-based treatment center for children, adolescents, and teens struggling with depression.

 Depression is not just a disorder that affects adults.
-Many children and adolescents also struggle with the disabling symptoms associated with this serious mental health disorder.
+Many adolescents and teens also struggle with the disabling symptoms associated with this serious mental health disorder.
 Depression is a relatively common, but serious mental health disorder that can have a devastating impact on a young person’s life.
-A young person with depression will display persistent feelings of sadness and irritability for a prolonged period of time and may also experience a range of other symptoms such as a change in sleep patterns, change in appetite, and impaired cognitive functioning.
+If your son or daughter suffers from depression, he or she will display persistent feelings of sadness and irritability for a prolonged period of time and may also experience a range of other symptoms such as a change in sleep patterns, change in appetite, and impaired cognitive functioning.

 Helping a Loved One or Family Member with the Treatment Process

-If you suspect that your child is suffering from depression, take action right away, don’t wait until things get worse before seeking help.
+If you suspect that your son or daughter is suffering from depression, take action right away by calling the caring admissions team at our center, don’t wait until things get worse before seeking help.
 Set aside a time to talk to your child, sharing your concerns with them in a direct, but nonjudgmental way.
 If you can, try to point out some specific examples of worrisome behaviors that have you concerned.
 After you are done expressing your concerns, encourage your child to share what he or she is going through and make sure that you truly listen to what he or she says.
 At first your child may be reluctant to open up and may claim that nothing is wrong, but this does not mean that you should ignore your original suspicious that you child may be suffering from depression.

-Once your child has received a diagnosis of depression, the next step will be placing your child in a treatment program that will address his or her specific needs.
-While you may be worried about sending your child off to treatment, remember that a mental health professional is the most qualified person to provide your child with the treatment needed to overcome his or her depression.
-Share any program information you have with your child so that he or she will know what to expect when treatment begins.
+Once your child has received a diagnosis of depression, the next step will be placing your child in a treatment center that will address his or her specific needs.
+While you may be worried about sending your child off to therapy, remember that a mental health professional is the most qualified person to provide your child with the treatment needed to overcome his or her depression.
+Share any information you have regarding therapy with your child so that he or she will know what to expect when arriving at our treatment center.
 Throughout the entire treatment process continue to offer your child unconditional support.

 Additionally, children and adolescents with depression often engage in risky behaviors such as drug and/or alcohol abuse, which may only exacerbate the presence of the depression and lead to even more serious consequences.
 Sadly, children and adolescents who struggle with depression may attempt suicide.

-Finally, research has shown that depression is sometimes followed by a more serious mental health condition later in life, which is why early diagnosis and treatment is essential for the future health of your child.
+Finally, research has shown that depression is sometimes followed by a more serious mental health condition later in life, which is why early diagnosis and therapy at a depression treatment center is essential for the future health of your child.

 Types of Treatment Offered at SUWS of the Carolinas

-At SUWS of the Carolinas we provide four different treatment programs, which are designed to meet the distinct needs of all of our students, including those struggling with depression.
-Each program varies according to age, maturity level, presenting challenges, as well as social and adaptive development of our students.
+At SUWS of the Carolinas we provide four different treatment tracks, which are designed to meet the distinct needs of all of our students, including those struggling with depression.
+Each track varies according to age, maturity level, presenting challenges, as well as social and adaptive development of our students.
 All programs have a strong therapeutic foundation of evidence-based treatment practices and a holistic approach to health and wellness.
-These four distinct programs include:
+These four distinct tracks include:

 - Approach: For adolescents, ages 14-17, who are struggling with autism spectrum disorders, social issues, social avoidance, technology addiction, and more.